-A lot of people have a misconception in their minds about joint pain as an inevitable sign of aging which can't be reversed.
+Many people have a misconception about joint pain as an inevitable sign of aging, which can't be reversed.
 However, this is not entirely true.
-A recent study has shown that several younger people are also suffering from arthritis.
-This implies that people of any age, whether young or old, can get arthritis.
+A recent study has shown that several younger people have arthritis, and this implies that people of any age, whether young or old, can get arthritis.

 Osteoarthritis is one of the most common forms of chronic arthritis.
 Mostly occurring in older people.
 It is caused by the breaking of cartilage, a protective tissue that covers the two bones making a joint.
 As a result, stiffness and pain occur in the joint, making it difficult for the person suffering from osteoarthritis to indulge in physical activities.

-Treatment options include physical therapy and surgery.
-While physical therapy gives you some relief, replacement surgeries make sure that your ailment is permanently cured.
+Treatment options include physical therapy and osteoarthritis surgery.
+While physical therapy gives you some relief, osteoarthritis surgery ensures that your ailment is permanently cured.

 Total Knee Replacement Surgery – If someone is suffering from extreme knee osteoarthritis, Total Knee Replacement Surgery is one of the best treatment options to consider.
-Performed to correct various deformity and knee inflammation, its success rate is continually increasing, thanks to the latest advancements in medical science and technology.
+Total knee replacement surgery's success rate is continually increasing, thanks to the latest medical science and technology advancements.

-When you decide to go for the Knee Replacement Surgery, your surgeon will first perform some X-rays and blood-tests to know the status of the damage.
-He will also ask you about your medical history and the type of medications you are on.
-This will help him to get a better idea about your overall condition.
+While preparing for Knee Replacement Surgery, your surgeon will first perform some X-rays and blood tests to know the damage status.
+He will also ask you about your medical history and the type of medications you are on, and this will help him get a better idea of your overall condition.

-The surgery starts by inserting an intravenous line (IV) into your vein followed by general anesthesia.
+Once you finish preparing for knee replacement surgery, the operation is started by inserting an intravenous line (IV) into your vein, followed by general anaesthesia.
 The time taken to complete the surgery is about 1 to 2 hours.
-Normally, your surgeon will make an 8- to 10-inch cut in your knee.
-After taking out the damaged part, the best doctors and surgeon will replace it using an implant.
-If you are going for the 'minimally invasive knee replacement surgery’, the size of the cut would not exceed 6 inches, safeguarding your muscles and tendons.
+Usually, your surgeon will make an 8- to 10-inch cut in your knee.
+After taking out the damaged part, the best doctors and surgeons will replace it using an implant.
+If you are going for the 'minimally invasive knee replacement surgery, the cut size will not exceed 6 inches, safeguarding your muscles and tendons.

 It will only take you a day to be able to help yourself.
-After a few days, you will see a great improvement in the condition of your knee including greater flexibility and lesser pain.
+After a few days, you will see a significant improvement in the condition of your knee, including greater flexibility and lesser pain.